2026 Canada Job Market Trends Impacting Administrative and Customer Support Jobs

 1. Are employers increasingly hiring contract and remote/hybrid administrative and customer support professionals in 2026?

 Yes.
-In the first half of 2026, Canadian employers are turning to contract administrative and customer support professionals to manage seasonal peaks, special projects, and skills gaps.
+In the second half of 2026, Canadian employers are turning to contract administrative and customer support professionals to manage seasonal peaks, special projects, and skills gaps.
 This approach helps maintain flexibility and control costs in an evolving job market.
 Hybrid work options are also gaining traction for roles like executive assistants, customer service representatives, and administrative coordinators, as organizations adapt to digital workflows and evolving employee expectations.

 For insights into the latest employment numbers across Canada, including the marketing and creative job market, check out our Labour Market Overview page, which is updated monthly.